Donald Trump, Apparently Unaware Of Ruth Bader Ginsburg’s Death, Touts Ted Cruz As Supreme Court Nominee

 “It’s humbling and an immense honor to be considered for the Supreme Court,” he said.
 “In the Senate, I have been blessed to lead the fight to preserve our constitutional liberties —every day, to defend the rights of 29 million Texans — and I look forward to continuing to do so for many years to come.”

 It was not clear yet whether Trump would present a nominee, or whether Senate Majority Leader Mitch McConnell would hold hearings.
-Many of the left have called for McConnell to abide by the standard he used after the death of Justice Antonin Scalia in 2016, when he said that voters in an election year should get the chance to choose the president would would fill the open seat.
+Many on the left have called for McConnell to abide by the standard he used after the death of Justice Antonin Scalia in 2016, when he said that voters in an election year should get the chance to choose the president who would fill the open seat.